raveintospace/RickMortyTest/README.md

 To improve modularity and testability, dependencies are injected via protocols into DataSources and UseCases.
 Protocols are defined in separate files, but I know they could also have been created inside the files that implement each protocol (see DataService), as there is only one struct for each one.

 3. FRAMEWORKS
--- Kingfisher: Used for efficient image downloading and caching.
+- Kingfisher: Used for efficient image downloading and caching.
 It’s a reliable and widely adopted third-party library in the iOS ecosystem, which I have successfully used in previous projects.
 It provides built-in memory and disk caching with minimal setup.
-SwiftLint: Used for enforcing code style and best practices to maintain uniformity and readability across the project.
--- SnapshotTesting: Used for Snapshot tests, requires a helper to work with iOS26 views.
+- SnapshotTesting: Used for Snapshot tests, requires a helper to work with iOS 26 views.
--- SwiftLint: Used for enforcing code style and best practices to maintain uniformity and readability across the project.
+- SwiftLint: Used for enforcing code style and best practices to maintain uniformity and readability across the project.
+It is used through Terminal, not as a Swift Package Manager (SPM) dependency.

 4. TESTING
 What I have tested:
 - Unit tests:
-    - CardCharacterViewModel: Since it is the main ViewModel of the project, ensuring its logic works correctly is a priority.
-    - EpisodeListViewModel: Has a similar structure than CardCharacterViewModel, but without the filter/sort/search layer.
+    - All four ViewModels
+    - CardCharacterDataSource (the main datasource for the app)
+    - FetchCardCharactersUseCase (the main use case for the app)
 - Snapshot tests: Several views were tested as a proof of concept to validate UI consistency.
 Tests are run on iPhone17 Pro, iOS 26.0, English - Spain.

 What I haven’t tested:
 - Repositories: The current implementation simply forwards data without additional logic, making tests unnecessary.
-- Data source: If I had more time, I would explore how to properly test them.
+I would add tests if the repository contained mapping logic or source-switching logic (e.g., between network and cache).

 5. CHOICES
 -- nonisolated struct that conforms to Sendable